 Chinese mainland reports 106 new local confirmed COVID-19 cases

-Aerial photo taken on Sept.
-5, 2022 shows a community testing site for COVID-19 in Wudang District of Guiyang, southwest China's Guizhou Province.
-(Xinhua/Yang Ying)

-BEIJING, Sept.
-29 (Xinhua) -- The Chinese mainland on Wednesday reported 106 locally transmitted confirmed COVID-19 cases, of which 38 were in Guizhou, the National Health Commission said Thursday.
+BEIJING, Oct.
+1 (Xinhua) -- The Chinese mainland on Friday reported 106 locally transmitted confirmed COVID-19 cases, the National Health Commission said Saturday.

 Photos